OpenVoiceOS/ovos-docker/README.md

 ## Security and HiveMind

 By default, the message bus is listening on `0.0.0.0` port `8181`, this could be a security issue as a device could connect to the message bus and send/read messages.
-To prevent potential security issue, its recommended to firewall port `8181`.
+To prevent potential security issues, it is recommended to use a firewall on port `8181`.

-`iptables` will be demonstarted as an example but if `firewalld` or `ufw` services are used, then make sure to be compliant with your distribution/operating system.
+`iptables` will be demonstrated as an example but if `firewalld` or `ufw` services are used, then make sure to be compliant with your distribution/operating system.

 ```bash
 sudo iptables -A INPUT -p tcp -s localhost --dport 8181 -j ACCEPT